 Want to check out the CFR rules before coming to a race?
 Download the CFR rules from the designer's website.
 If you ever played our old Advanced Speed Circuit rules, you will find the CFR rules very similar.
 If you have never played either racing game, the basic idea is that you plot how fast you want your car to go on each turn.
 For each multiple of 20 mph, your car moves one space on the track.
 So, if you plotted a speed of 120 mph, your car would move 6 spaces on the track.
 You of course want to go as fast as possible on the straight parts of the track, but your car is constrained by its acceleration and top speed ratings.
 There are also speed limits in the corners, so you must either slow down (also constrained by your car's deceleration rating) to the speed limit, or else use "wear points" (which simulate using up your brakes and tires) and/or roll dice to take a chance of possibly spinning or else crashing out of the race.
 The basic system is very easy to learn, although you will need to learn the nuances of the game to get really good at it.

 Everyone is welcome to join us to play CFR.
-There is no fee to play, as we plan on rotating races amongst local game stores.
+There is no fee to play most races, as we plan on rotating races amongst local game stores.
 We will probably also run CFR at local game cons (especially of the Metro Detroit Gamers), but as there is a fee to play at game cons, the CFR races at cons will be demos, and will not count towards the points championship.
 If you are thinking about joining our campaign, come and race at one of the demo races to learn the rules!
+Or just show up at a points race!

 Pictures of the Championship Formula Racing game.